Kay-911/2-Stack-PDA/README.md

 ### Using 2-Stack-PDA and Translator Together

 The "2PDA" and "Translator" projects are designed to work seamlessly together.
-After translating a Turingmachine using the [Translator Project](https://github.com/Ysmnydgd/Translator), you can load the output .txt file into this 2-Stack-PDA Simulator.
+After translating a Turing machine using the [Translator Project](https://github.com/Ysmnydgd/Translator), you can load the output .txt file into this 2-Stack-PDA Simulator.

 ## Features